pasqal-io/pasqal-cloud/README.md

 #### Method 3: Use a custom token provider
 You can define a custom class to provide the token.
-For example, if you know your token, you can use that token to authenticate directly to our APIs as follows.
+For example, if you have a token, you can use it to authenticate with our APIs:

 ```python
 class CustomTokenProvider(TokenProvider):